duckyb/sls-telegram-bot/README.md

 ## Commands

-- `npm test` Runs the bot in polling mode with the dev configuration.
+- `npm run dev` Runs the bot in polling mode with the dev configuration.
-- `npm run publish` Publish the bot on AWS using serverless-cli and prod configuration.
+- `npm run deploy` Publish the bot on AWS using serverless-cli and prod configuration.
 - `npm run setHook` Set the webHook using the prod configuration.
 - `npm run delHook` Delete the webHook using the prod configuration.